University of Idaho settles Christian students’ free speech lawsuit

 “Today’s university students will be tomorrow’s leaders, judges and school administrators, so it’s imperative that university officials model the First Amendment freedoms they are supposed to be teaching their students,” Langhofer said.

-Jodi Walker, a spokeswoman for the University of Idaho, called the settlement a “business decision” that was made in the best interest of students, the university and the state.
+Jodi Walker, a spokesperson for the University of Idaho, called the settlement a “business decision” that was made in the best interest of students, the university and the state.

 “Litigation costs money and time as well as creates the potential for ongoing trauma to students,” Walker said via email.
 “The university is often disadvantaged in such a case as laws prevent us from sharing the full story.
 This case, for us, has always been about safe access to education, which is paramount.”